Neps tblogger tutorial

 #4 Design the pipeline search spaces.

-#6 Use neps.run the run the entire search using your specified searcher.
+#6 Use neps.run the run the entire search using your specified optimizer.

 Each step will be covered in detail thourghout the code